TEAS Scores – What is a Good TEAS Score?

 TEAS Score Range

-The below table outlines various TEAS score ranges and what they mean.
+The table below outlines various TEAS score ranges and what they mean.
 These are set by ATI and called “ATI Academic Preparedness Level.”

 Academic Preparedness LevelDefinitionScore Range